hyperledger/anoncreds-spec/spec/w3c_representation.md

 ## W3C Verifiable Credentials Representation

-This section describes how legacy AnonCreds credentials can be represented in the form of W3C Verifiable Credentials standard.
+This section describes how legacy AnonCreds credentials and presentations can be represented in the form of W3C Verifiable Credentials standard.

 ### Credential